x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/standalone-eop/standalone-eop.md

 However, EOP is also available in the following on-premises scenarios:

 - **In a standalone scenario**: EOP provides cloud-based email protection for your on-premises Exchange organization or for any other on-premises SMTP email environment.

 - **In a hybrid deployment**: EOP can be configured to protect your on-premises Exchange environment and control mail routing when you have a mix of on-premises and cloud mailboxes.
 For more information about hybrid, see [Exchange Server hybrid deployments](../exchange-hybrid.md).

+> [!NOTE]
+> If you have an on-premises Exchange organization and you've purchased additional Exchange Enterprise CAL (EECAL) with Services licenses , EOP is part of the included services.

 In these scenarios, EOP can simplify the management of your email environment and alleviate many of the burdens that come with maintaining on-premises hardware and software.